SamsonChau/Motor-Driver-Material/vesc/README.md

     float read_input_voltage(int id);                     //read the input voltage of the bus float read_fet_temp(int id);                          //read the motor tempeture of the FET
 ```
+all data readed are same as VESC Tools displayed

+# update
+2022-2-16